qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 ### Qubit and Result Usage

-The amount of available memory on a QPU both with regards to qubits and potentially also with regards to classical memory for storing measurement results before they are read out and transmitted to another classical processor is commonly still fairly limited.
+The amount of available memory on a QPU is commonly still fairly limited, with regards to qubits as well as with regards to classical memory for storing measurement results before they are read out and transmitted to another classical processor.
 Any memory - quantum or classical - that is used during quantum execution is not usually managed dynamically.
 Instead, operations are scheduled and resources are bound as part of compilation.
 How early in the process this happens varies, and QIR permits to express programs in a form that either defers allocation and management of such resources to later stages, or to directly identify individual qubits and results by a constant integer value as outlined above.
 This permits to accurately reflect application intent for a variety of frontends.

 Ultimately, it is up to the executing backend what data structure is associated with a qubit or result value.
 This gives a backend the freedom to, e.g., process